What Is Psychological Flexibility? 6 Ways To Increase It

 We all have been in a situation when life was just so uncertain and unpredictable.
 Do you remember how you reacted in those tough situations?
 The reaction we have when life challenges us tells a lot about our psychological flexibility.

-What Is Psychological Flexibility?
+What Is Psychological or Mental Flexibility?

 Psychological flexibility basically means being able to be in the present moment and adapting well to a stressful/challenging situation.
 It basically is the ability to view the current problem in the current time in a holistic way.